Kim2091/PBRify_Remix/Models/extras/README.txt

 4x-PBRify_UpscalerSPANV2.pth - My first released PBRify upscaler.
 This one has some major issues, namely color shifting & lack of detail

 4x-PBRify_UpscalerSPANV3.pth - The second release of my PBRify SPAN upscaler.
 This one improved on V2 a LOT with additional detail, deblurring, and colors, but is also oversharpened and unbalanced on many textures

+1x-PBRify_Normal.pth - My initial version of the normal map models

+1x-PBRify_NormalV2.pth - My short lived second version.
+This was interpolated with V1 to make V3, since it provides a great balance.